 As a guest conductor, Vänskä has led all the major American and European orchestras.
 He has appeared with the symphony orchestras of Boston, Chicago, Cleveland, Los Angeles, New York, Philadelphia, San Francisco and Washington, D.C., in this country.
-Abroad he has led the Berlin Philharmonic, London’s BBC Symphony, London Philharmonic, Royal Concertgebouw Orchestra, Vienna Symphony, Leipzig Gewandhaus Orchestra, Czech Philharmonic, Helsinki Philharmonic, Hong Kong Philharmonic, Yomiuri Nippon Symphony Orchestra and other major ensembles.
-His 2017-18 engagements include debuts with the National Symphony Orchestra in Taipei and the Berlin Radio Symphony Orchestra, and return visits to the San Francisco Symphony, Pittsburgh Symphony, Iceland Symphony Orchestra, Orchestre de Paris, Orchestra National de Lyon, SWR Symphonieorchester Stuttgart, Radio Filharmonisch Orkest in Amsterdam, Helsinki Philharmonic, Seoul Philharmonic Orchestra and Toronto Symphony Orchestra, among other ensembles.
+Abroad he has led the Berlin Philharmonic, London’s BBC Symphony, London Philharmonic, Royal Concertgebouw Orchestra, Vienna Symphony, Leipzig Gewandhaus Orchestra, Orchestre de Paris, Czech Philharmonic, Helsinki Philharmonic, Hong Kong Philharmonic, Yomiuri Nippon Symphony Orchestra, National Symphony Orchestra in Taipei and other major ensembles.
+During the 2018-19 season he will conduct American orchestras including the Chicago Symphony Orchestra and Florida’s New World Symphony, and will appear with ensembles abroad such as the China Philharmonic Orchestra, Deutsches Symphonie-Orchester Berlin, Hangzhou Philharmonic, Helsinki Philharmonic Orchestra, Hong Kong Philharmonic Orchestra, Iceland Symphony Orchestra, Lahti Symphony Orchestra, London Philharmonic Orchestra, Netherlands Radio Philharmonic Orchestra and Seoul Philharmonic Orchestra.

 Vänskä was appointed principal guest conductor of the Iceland Symphony Orchestra in Reykjavík, effective in fall 2014; he has since been named the ensemble’s honorary conductor.
 He is also conductor laureate of the Lahti Symphony, which he served as music director from 1988 to 2008, transforming it into one of Finland’s flagship orchestras during his tenure.
 Under his leadership, the Lahti Symphony received international attention for performances in London, Birmingham and New York, and for its award-winning Sibelius recordings on the BIS label.